West Surrey Cycling Club

 4. Group Committee

-a) The Committee shall comprise at least the following:
+a) The Committee shall comprise a maximum of 8 members including the following:

 – Rides Secretary

-– such other members and officers as the Group shall determine in order to meet its own requirements and those of Cycling UK.
+– such other members and officers as the Committee shall determine in order to meet its own requirements and those of Cycling UK.

-b) The Chairman, Secretary, Treasurer, Rides Secretary and other members of the Committee shall be elected at the Annual General Meeting.
+b) The Chair, Secretary, Treasurer, Rides Secretary and other members of the Committee shall be elected at the Annual General Meeting.

 c) The Committee may fill casual vacancies and may appoint such sub-committees and delegate thereto such of its powers as it may decide from time to time.

-e) A quorum for any meeting of the Committee shall be formed when not less than three members, of which one is the Chairman or Secretary, are present.
+d) A quorum for any meeting of the Committee shall be formed when not less than three members, of which one is the Chair or Secretary, are present.

 5 .
 Duties of Group Committee Officers